automotive-grade-linux/docs-agl/docs/getting-started/machines/porter.md

   └─sdc2   8:34   1   788M  0 part
 ```
 #### Note:
-* **WARNING** This is a critical operation, each computor is different and device can change during time, so do this operation each time you incert the microSD card.
+* **WARNING** This is a critical operation, each computer is different and device can change during time, so do this operation each time you incert the microSD card.
 * In the **example** above, we see the first SATA drive as 'sda'.
 * In the **example** above, 'sdc' corresponds to the microSD card.*